arwebz/personal-site/content/blog/2019/03/build-a-static-site-with-vuejs.md

 We will use three main tools to build a static site:

 - Gridsome for our Vue.js-powered static site generator,
-- Netlify to host our static site, and
+- Contentful to host our content,
-- Contentful to host our content.
+- Netlify to host our static site.

 I chose Gridsome over the widely-chosen Nuxt.js framework because I have found it better-suited out-of-the-box for a content heavy static site.
 Learn more